Public Health

 • Stephen Devries, MD, a preventive cardiologist and executive director of the educational nonprofit Gaples Institute in Chicago.

-• Neha Sachdev, MD, a family physician who is the director of health systems relationships at the AMA.
+• Neha Sachdev, MD, MS, a family physician who is the director of clinical engagement and equitable care at the AMA.

 “Ultraprocessed foods are industrial creations made with little—if any—whole foods that often contain large amounts of added sugar and salt,” Dr. Devries explained, noting ultraprocessed foods “are typically infused with artificial colors and additives.”